juno-v/Memory/README.md

 to navigate to the home page of this application and begin demo-ing.

 # Amazon Web Services S3 Buckets Instructions
+- This application does not utilize uploading images to start due to requiring personal AWS accounts <br/>
+- If you'd like to demo the AWS functionality, follow these instructoins for the code begin AWS functionality <br/>

 1. Create an account: https://aws.amazon.com/s3/
 2. Create a bucket: https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html
-* In your create-react-app *
+*In your create-react-app*
-2. Create a .env file
+3. Create a .env file
-3. In the file, have the following:
+4. In the file, have the following:  <br/>

-bucket_name = yourAWSS3BucketName
+bucket_name = yourAWSS3BucketName <br/>
-aws_access_key_id = yourAccessKeyID
+aws_access_key_id = yourAccessKeyID <br/>
-aws_secret_access_key = yourAWSSecretAccessKey
+aws_secret_access_key = yourAWSSecretAccessKey <br/>
-AWS_Uploaded_File_URL_LINK = https://s3.us-east-2.amazonaws.com/yourBucketName/
+AWS_Uploaded_File_URL_LINK = https://s3.us-east-2.amazonaws.com/yourBucketName/ <br/>
-SERVER_SESSION_SECRET = aSecretPassword
-^ create a strong secret password here: https://passwordsgenerator.net/
+SERVER_SESSION_SECRET = aSecretPassword <br/> *skip if you've already completed this in a previous instruction* ^ create a strong secret password here: https://passwordsgenerator.net/ <br/>

-4. In your .gitignore file, type *.env to hide your sensitive information
+5. In your .gitignore file, type *.env to hide your sensitive information

 # EXTRA NOTES FOR AWS
-* This application does not utilize uploading images to start due to requiring personal AWS accounts *
-* If you'd like to demo the AWS functionality, follow these instructoins for the code to run image upload *
+- There is code that was commented out for demo-ing without AWS in this repo.
+- Follow the instructions below to enable AWS image uploads.

-UNCOMMENT the commented out code for AWS functionality. located in
+UNCOMMENT the commented out code for AWS functionality. <br/>
+*located in* <br/>
--> server/routes/entries.router.js
+- server/routes/entries.router.js
--> src/components/CreateEntryForm/CreateEntryForm.js
+- src/components/CreateEntryForm/CreateEntryForm.js
--> src/components/DisplayEntries/DisplayEntries.js
+- src/components/DisplayEntries/DisplayEntries.js
--> src/redux/sagas/addEntrySaga.js
+- src/redux/sagas/addEntrySaga.js

 COMMENT THIS CODE OUT for AWS functionality.
--> server/routes/entries.router.js
+- server/routes/entries.router.js <br/>
 comment out line 26-44
--> src/components/DisplayEntries/DisplayEntries.js
+- src/components/DisplayEntries/DisplayEntries.js <br/>
 comment out line 132-133

 # Login